 If the unit you are withdrawing from is a co-requisite of a unit that you are enrolled in, you will be withdrawn from both units.

 You may still withdraw from your unit(s) of study for approximately 1 month after the final date for withdrawal (i.e. the census date) with penalty.
 This period is known as the final period for withdrawal from units with penalty.

 Please be advised that the withdrawal from any unit(s) during this period will be recorded on your academic record as "Withdrawn" (WD) and that you will still be liable for the relevant student contributions or tuition fees.

-If you would like to receive special consideration after the census date for extenuating circumstances beyond your control that have impinged on your ability to fulfil or complete the requirements of your studies you may submit an application for a Withdrawal Under Special Circumstances (WUSC).
-You are advised to visit the Withdrawal Under Special Circumstances web page to determine if your circumstances and situation are appropriate before submitting an application.
+If you would like to receive special consideration after the census date for extenuating circumstances beyond your control that have impinged on your ability to fulfil or complete the requirements of your studies you may submit an application for a Refund and Remission of Fees.
+You are advised to visit the Refund and Remission of Fees web page to determine if your circumstances and situation are appropriate before submitting an application.